miklosme/papers/src/app/home.md

+# Daily Digest (September 11, 2024)

+Hold onto your lab coats, AI enthusiasts!
+We've got a trio of mind-bending papers that'll make your neural networks tingle with excitement.

+First up, we're diving into the blockchain revolution with a fresh perspective on [responsible development](https://papers.miklos.dev/2409.06179).
+Forget the crypto-hype – this paper introduces the STEADI principles, a game-changing framework that could finally unlock blockchain's true potential.
+It's not just about decentralization anymore; we're talking sustainability, ethics, and inclusivity.
+And for you multi-agent AI aficionados out there, the Actor-Network Theory approach might just spark some revolutionary ideas for your next project.

+But wait, there's more!
+Ever wondered how to find a needle in a three-dimensional haystack?
+Well, a team of brilliant minds has cracked the code for [3D source localization using robot swarms](https://papers.miklos.dev/2409.05995).
+Picture this: robots dancing on the surface of a sphere, using Voronoi formations to sniff out signals with uncanny precision.
+It's like a high-tech game of hot-and-cold, and the implications for multi-agent AI systems are absolutely electrifying.

+Last but certainly not least, we've got a toolkit that'll make your multi-agent simulations soar.
+Say hello to [Foragax](https://papers.miklos.dev/2409.06345), the Swiss Army knife of foraging simulations.
+This bad boy can handle thousands of agents simultaneously, all while keeping things differentiable and hardware-accelerated.
+Whether you're modeling ant colonies or testing the next generation of LLM-powered swarms, Foragax is about to become your new best friend in the lab.

+That's all for now, folks!
+Keep those algorithms humming, and we'll catch you on the next cutting edge of AI research.

 # Daily Digest (September 10, 2024)

 Buckle up, AI enthusiasts!
 We're diving into the latest breakthroughs in multi-agent systems that are reshaping the landscape of artificial intelligence.